 - Within the Edit Global Authentication Policy window navigate to the Primary’ tab, within the Extranet window select Forms Authentication and Certificate Authentication.

-How to setup Active Directory (AD) Single Sign in Phriendly Phishing
+How to setup Active Directory (AD) Single Sign-On Phriendly Phishing

-2. Select User Synchronisation tab and expand the Single Sign On Setup
+2. Select the User Synchronisation tab and expand the Single Sign-On Setup.

 3. Enter the below required fields:

 Value copied in Step 15 of Configure SAML Settings

 Created in Step 1 and 2 of Create AD group

 Replace <IdP domain> with your AD FS Identity Provider domain

 7. Click Generate SSO Synchronise Script to download your required PowerShell script.

 1. From any AD connected machine, run the downloaded PowerShell script with Administrator privileges.
 Note: ‘Remote Server Administration Tools’ will need to be installed on the machine that you are running the PowerShell script.

 2. When prompted enter your Token which can be obtained by expanding Single Sign-On Setup within the Phriendly Phishing portal.